Sonoma State University paying $42 million for Petaluma apartment complex for employee housing

 “The housing crisis has had a severe impact on Sonoma State,” Sakaki said.

-Students also struggle finding housing they can afford, Lopes said.
+Students also struggle finding housing they can afford, said Joyce Lopes, the university's chief financial officer.
 About 30 percent of Sonoma State’s 9,300 students live on campus.
 Sakaki’s goal is to have half the students living on campus by 2040.
 The university hasn’t built any student housing on campus since townhomes in Tuscany Village were completed in 2009.

 With that in mind, SSU plans to break ground in two years to build up to 600 on-campus housing units for freshman near the Zinfandel Village.